Earth’s Meteoric Veil

 *This term includes the solar system’s circular velocity around the galactic centre, our galaxy’s motion with respect to the Local Group of galaxies, and the latter’s motion with respect to its neighbours.

 However, this conclusion is controversial.
-First, CBR surveys to this day cover only a small fraction of the sky.
-Second, the direction of the net galactic motion of the earth and sun based on the CBR is almost at right angles to the results obtained by other astronomers using different methods.
-Third, with respect to the Local Group, the motion of our solar system hardly differs from that expected due to our circular motion around the galaxy.
+First, the direction of the net galactic motion of the earth and sun based on the CBR is almost at right angles to the results obtained by other astronomers using different methods.
+Second, with respect to the Local Group, the motion of our solar system hardly differs from that expected due to our circular motion around the galaxy.
 So if the CBR finding is correct, it would mean that the Milky Way as a whole and all the other galaxies in the Local Group are moving at about 600 km/s (towards 10.4h RA, -18° decl.).
 In fact, most nearby galaxies, including the Virgo cluster, would have to be moving along together at this high velocity – an unexpected result.6

 On the other hand, some support for the CBR-based direction of absolute motion is provided by certain ‘ether drift’ experiments which find that the speed of light is different in the direction of Leo than in other directions.7 The direction of the solar system’s absolute motion therefore remains uncertain.